 Since that time, I have received further training through a number of courts and private organizations, and served as a mediator in many court and non-court settings in central Minnesota and the Twin Cities.
 I also served as a Family Court Settlement Conference Referee in Hennepin County.

 I have seen mediation help people make dramatic progress in difficult situations.

 Parties often undertake mediation when not ordered by a court, in an effort to resolve issues as they negotiate terms for arriving at an out-of-court settlement.

 Today, the mediation sessions are often conducted using Zoom or other online video resources, for convenience and to insure a safe environment.

 Issues covered in mediation can include any matter that the parties choose.
 For example, parenting time disputes, payment of expenses, conduct around the children, dividing assets in divorce, and questions arising after a divorce relating to wording of the Decree.

 Mediators do not represent any of the parties or advise them regarding which issues to submit to mediation.

-Providing confidential mediation and dispute resolution for more than 20 years
+Providing affordable, safe, confidential mediation and dispute resolution for more than 20 years